shekharsumn/Mapbox_flutter_sample/README.md

 ## 📦 Project Overview

 **MapBox 3D** is a cross-platform Flutter application demonstrating integration with Mapbox for interactive 3D and styled maps.
-The app supports Android and iOS, and features a launch screen with selectable map types.
+The app supports Android and iOS.
 ---

 ## 🚀 Getting Started